quellabs/wakapac/README.md

 ## Introduction

-WakaPAC is a lightweight reactive framework built around the Presentation–Abstraction–Control (PAC) pattern.
+WakaPAC is a lightweight reactive library built around the Presentation–Abstraction–Control (PAC) pattern.
 It combines the declarative simplicity of KnockoutJS with the modern power of JavaScript Proxies — no hacks, no virtual DOM, no build step.

 ### What's PAC?